michelcrypt4d4mus/pdfalyzer/README.md

 ### What It Don't Do
 This tool is mostly for examining/working with a PDF's data and logical structure.
 As such it doesn't have much to offer as far as extracting text, rendering[^3], writing, etc. etc.

+If you suspect you are dealing with a malcious PDF you can safely run `pdfalyze` on it; embedded javascript etc. will not be executed.
+If you want to actually look at the contents of a suspect PDF you can use [`dangerzone`](https://dangerzone.rocks/) to sanitize the contents with extreme prejudice before opening it.

 -------------

 # Installation